Moldia/Matisse/README.md

 ![Alt text](images/workflow.jpg?raw=true "Workflow of Matisse")

 # System Requirements
-There are not any specific requirement in order to use this toolobox.
+The toolbox requires two add-ons: Image Processing Toolbox, Paralel Computing Toolbox and Bioinformatics Toolbox.
 The toobox as been tested in MATLAB R2019a and R2019b using Windows.

 # Examples
 Several examples of the use of the toolbox can be found in the folder '\Examples' .
-Please take as a reference MATISSE_EXAMPLE_mousebrain.mlx
+Please take as a reference MATISSE_EXAMPLE_mousebrain.mlx to start your analysis.